 Tracy K. Smith: Ghost Writing

-Loss has shaped Tracy K. Smith’s perspective: as a poet, and as a person.
+Tracy K. Smith has not been the same since she became an orphan.
+Loss has shaped her perspective as a poet, and as a person.

 (“The Good Life,” 2011)